segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/marketo/index.md

 ### Sync

-The Marketo source is built with a sync component, which means we’ll make requests to their API on your behalf on a 3 hour interval to pull the latest data into Segment.
-In the initial sync, we’ll grab all the Marketo objects (and their corresponding properties) according to the Collections Table below.
-The objects will be written into a separate schema, corresponding to the source instance’s schema name you designated upon creation (ie. my_source.charges).
+The Marketo source is built with a sync component, which means we'll make requests to their API on your behalf on a 3 hour interval to pull the latest data into Segment.
+In the initial sync, we'll grab all the Marketo objects (and their corresponding properties) according to the Collections Table below.
+The objects will be written into a separate schema, corresponding to the source instance's schema name you designated upon creation (ie. my_source.charges).

 Our sync component uses an upsert API, so the data in your warehouse loaded via sync will reflect the latest state of the corresponding resource in Marketo.
 For example, if `first_name` goes from `Jess` to `Jessica` between syncs, on its next sync that field will be `Jessica`.